prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

   </style>
 </head>

-### How did Ireland's domestic flights decrease 2005 - 2013?
-DRAFT
+### The decrease in Ireland's domestic air travel between 2005 and 2013?

-Using CSO data this post looks at how the number of passengers travelling on domestic routes reduced from 2005.
+Using CSO data this post looks at how the number of passengers travelling on domestic routes in the Republic has reduced since 2005.

-Shown below are the numbers of travellers leaving Irish airports from 2005 - 2013 on scheduled flights.
-The thicker the lines the more travellers are leaving for the indicated region.
+The chart shows the numbers of travellers leaving Irish airports from 2005 - 2013 on scheduled flights.
+The thicker the line the more travellers are leaving for the region indicated.
 Flights to domestic airports are highlighted in <span style="color: rgb(253,141,60);">Orange</span>.

 <div class="svg-container_16-9">
   <object type="image/svg+xml" data="{{ site.baseurl }}/images/141224_DestRegionsYears_GreyIreland.svg" width="100%" height="100%" class="svg-content">Your browser does not support SVG